Tortar/PowerPointAudio-Extractor/README.md

 # Audio-Extractor&Joner

 Are you tired to listen to powerpoint audios at normal speed or to extract audio files from it manually to speed them up?
-This script extracts and joins audio files in a single file .wav for each powerpoint in the same folder of the script : you can easily speed up the audio from here.
+Use this script ! for each powerpoint in the same folder of the script , it extracts and joins audio files in a single file .wav: you can easily speed up the audio from here.

 <b>Tecnical details </b>